theseyan/deta-chats/README.md

+> [!CAUTION]
+> This project is no longer maintained and likely does not work with the latest versions of Deta Cloud.
+It was originally written for Deta Space's code marathon and to demonstrate the possibility of a realtime, persisted live chat application running on fully free services.

 # Deta Chats

 A simple Chat app built using vanilla HTML5, CSS3 and Javascript that runs on Deta & Fly.io, completely free!